 If you think of a meeting primarily as a way of transferring content, then online meetings seem attractive, inexpensive alternatives to face-to-face events.
 If, however, you value meetings as opportunities to make meaningful connections with others, face-to-face meetings offer significant advantages.

 Yes, virtual meetings lower costs.
-Yet I believe that the unique benefits of face-to-face meetings will continue to be valued.
-The advantages of being physically present with other people, dining and socializing together, the serendipity of human contact, the opportunity to meet new people in person rather than hear a voice on the phone or see an image on a screen, the magic that can occur when a group of people coalesces; all these combine into more than the sum of their parts, building the potential to gain and grow long-term relationships and friendships.
-Anyone who has been to a good face-to-face conference knows that these things can happen, and that, either in the moment or in retrospect, they may even be seen as pivotal times in one’s life.
+Yet I believe that the unique benefits of face-to-face meetings are still valuable.
+Think of the advantages of being physically present with other people: dining and socializing together, the serendipity of human contact, the opportunity to meet new people in person rather than hear a voice on the phone or see an image on a screen, the magic that can occur when a group of people coalesces.
+All these combine into more than the sum of their parts, building the potential to gain and grow long-term relationships and friendships.
+Anyone who has been to a good face-to-face conference knows that these things can happen.
+Either in the moment or in retrospect, participants may see them as pivotal times in their lives.

 Here’s an effective variant of pair share — a fundamental participative technique that fosters connection and learning via discussion with a partner during a conference session — that was conjured up the other day by Malii Brown while we were co-facilitating a peer conference roundtable.

 To keep participants alert during round-the-circle sharing at roundtables, I break every 20-25 minutes, either for a short bio-break or a relevant exercise involving movement.
 I often use pair share as one of these exercises (see The Power of Participation for a complete description) by asking participants to stand up and spend a few minutes introducing themselves to someone they don’t know.

 On this occasion, Malii and I were alternating facilitation, and she got to introduce the pair share.
 Malii asked everyone to find someone they didn’t know, but when everyone was paired up she simply said:

 “Share with each other what’s on your mind right now.”